Haworth Medical PracticeHeathcliffe MewsHaworthKeighley, BD22 8DHTel: 01535 642255

 Dr Wardleworth runs a musculoskeletal clinic at the surgery and patients with a wide range of joint and muscle problems and injuries can be referred to this service.
 This can avoid the longer wait to see a hospital consultant and means that hospital orthopaedic and rheumatology appointments can be prioritised for those in need of hospital-based treatments.
-Dr Wardleworth does joint injections during their normal surgeries when required.
+Dr Wardleworth does joint injections during his normal surgeries when required.

 Babies are offered medicals by a Doctor at 8 weeks.
 The Health Visitors perform examinations at other times.
 All children are automatically sent appointments for immunisations as recommended by the Department of Health.
 The latest schedules and information on vaccinations can be obtained by clicking on the "health and lifestyle" link in the righthand menu.